-Unfortunately, Rocket League doesn’t show you your MMR (matchmaking rank).
-If you hit Grand Champion, you will be able to see your MMR.
+Unfortunately, Rocket League doesn't show you your MMR (matchmaking rank).
+This is true for almost every rank, however, once you reach the Grand Champion rank you can finally see your MMR.

-Rocket League trackers are third-party tools that can help you run more stats than what you find in-game, so you might be able to figure out your MMR before Grand Champion.
+You can still track your stats in lower ranks using Rocket League trackers.
+Rocket League trackers are third-party tools that can help you run more stats than you find in-game, so you might be able to figure out your MMR before Grand Champion.
 MMR is not affected by individual performances like goals and assists; wins are what matter.

 MMR determines your matchup against opponents, not necessarily your in-game rank, although the two are closely related.

-As a result, if you win a match against someone with a higher MMR than you, you will receive more points than if you beat someone with a lower MMR.
+As a result, if you win a match against someone with a higher MMR, you will receive more points than if you beat someone with a lower MMR.
 If you lose to someone higher ranked, you will lose fewer points than those who are lower.

-Each season, your rank resets, and you need to play your ten placement games again in each playlist.
+Each season, your rank resets, and you must play ten placement games again in each playlist.
 At the end of the season, you will receive rewards based on your rank.
 Rewards can range from car decals to wheels, boosts, and other cosmetics that you can use to brag about your final position to your friends.

-Also, you’ll unlock the rewards for the Rocket League ranks below you, so if you finish in Gold, you’ll get everything the Silver and Bronze players get as well, although you’ll probably want to use the highest tier rewards on your car.
+Also, you'll unlock the rewards for the Rocket League ranks below you, so if you finish in Gold, you'll get everything the Silver and Bronze players get, although you'll probably want to use the highest tier rewards on your car.